lap00zza/9anime-Companion/README.md

-> It looks like 9anime somehow blocked 9anime Companion.
-If you are getting the disable adblock message, please
+> If you are getting the disable adblock message, update to version `1.3.1`.
+[Issue discussion thread](https://github.com/lap00zza/9anime-Companion/issues/97).
-> [check this thread](https://github.com/lap00zza/9anime-Companion/issues/97).
-Please check the thread for discussions.

 <hr>